learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 way.
 We illustrated how to create, move, rename, copy, and delete files and directories as well as how to avoid causing some chaos with the naming and removing of files and directories.
 Most commands also have many useful flags that can give us additional controls and options.
-As we get accustomed to navigating and manipulating file structures in the command line, we will start to grasp the power of `bash`.
+With just a little bit of practice you'll probably find yourself putting Finder or Windows Explorer away and reaching for the CLI.
+Welcome to the club!

 ## Resources